How to Hackintosh Inside AMD Machine

 Inside the root of your Pendrive, create two folder name kextfix and INSTALLER.
 Inside the kextfix folder, add the Shanee USB Fix Kext, RehabMan’s Kext and Realtex RTL8111 Kext.

 Inside the INSTALLER folder, add the Chameleon Wizard, Enoch and Kext Wizard app.

-Both folder will be used after the installation process completed.
+Both folders will be used after the installation process completed.

 Part 9 (Faking the hardware)

 Open Chameleon Wizard inside your mac and go to SMBios Tab.
-You will be greet with SMBios.plist not found.
-Now click open, select your pendrive > Extra > SMBios.plist.
+You will be greeted with SMBios.plist not found.
+Now click open, select your Pendrive > Extra > SMBios.plist.

 Why do we need to fake the hardware?
 When you want to begin the installation, Sierra will check your hardware build and if there is no match, you won’t be able to start the installation.
 Thus faking the hardware is the only way to force Sierra to start the installation process.